How Art Can Heal a Broken Heart or Ground You in Uncertain Times

 I share Harlequin Boot’s story with you for three reasons.

 1. Because I think she’s awesome and I learned a lot from her.

 3. And three, because it reminded me of something I bet you knew already that I just figured out.
 And that is this: art can heal a broken heart.

-Art can be a balm for many different kinds of devastating losses.
+Art that connects us to spirit can not only help heal a broken heart it can also be a balm for many different kinds of devastating losses that break our hearts.

-For example, my artist and Charmed Studio subscriber Donna Wocher chose to use art to support herself emotionally after the sudden death of her beloved dog Ketchup.
+For example, Charmed Studio subscriber Donna Wocher chose to use art to support herself emotionally after the sudden death of her beloved dog Ketchup.

 “I had stopped making art by then,” said Wocher.
 “And the one buddha a day project allowed me to return something valuable to myself that I had lost — my creative sense of self.”

 (Wocher’s post 30 Buddhas in 30 Days explains how she used the 30-day model to help deal with her shock, loss, and grief and how you can as well.)

 It occurred to me today that art, (daily painting, in particular) is healing when we are trying to live through any hailstorm of fear and loss.